Darien Sex Crimes Lawyer

 Sex offense accusations can cause irreparable damage.
 To best protect your future, it is best to seek assistance from a seasoned legal professional.
 An experienced Darien sex crimes lawyer criminal defense attorney could help you effectively protect your rights and work towards helping you seek a favorable outcome.

 What Are The Criminal Consequences for Sex Crimes in Darien?

 The consequences that could come from a sex crime conviction in Darien vary significantly depending on the exact charge a defendant is facing, as well as the presence—or lack thereof—of certain aggravating factors.
-For example, a sexual assault charge could be considered a class A misdemeanor in one case or a class A felony in another, depending on the type of interaction that allegedly occurred, whether the alleged perpetrator used or threatened force, and the age of the alleged victim.
+A sexual assault charge could be considered a class A misdemeanor in one case or a class A felony in another, depending on the type of interaction that allegedly occurred, whether the alleged perpetrator used or threatened force, and the age of the alleged victim.